hulk66/timeline/README.md

 * A new simple view showing the photos to be sorted into the index is available

 ## New 0.85
 * Major re-arrangement with regards to workers.
-Now only one worker process is required - should be fast but due to loading the models now in each preforked worker process they consume more memory.
+Now only one worker process is required - should be a bit faster but due to loading the models now in each preforked worker process they consume more memory.
 On something with only 4GB RAM the number of worker should only be 1.
 With 8GB 3-4 should be ok.
 Due to using preforked workers they will now be scaled down when not needed anymore.
 * Searching for Photos by date, rating, location can now be saved as "smart album" (not really smart but I didn't find a better name).
 Once defined they also can be edited afterwards.
 * For faces it is now detect the expression (happy, sad, neutral ...).
 This will be later used to find some nice photos of happy people.
 I was also trying this with gender and age but it was not very precise